Recovery · Sleep

 Blunted growth hormone release

 The majority of growth hormone secretion occurs during slow-wave sleep.
 Poor sleep doesn’t just impair recovery; it directly limits the anabolic environment your program is trying to create.
-You cannot out-train a chronically sleep-deprived endocrine system.
+A chronically sleep-deprived endocrine system will undermine any training stimulus, regardless of program quality.

 The Adaptation Problem

 Every dollar you spend on equipment, programming, and recovery tools is contingent on your athletes actually adapting to the training stimulus.
-Sleep is where that adaptation happens, literally: tissue repair, protein synthesis, glycogen replenishment, neural consolidation, hormonal resetting.
+Sleep is where that adaptation happens: tissue repair, protein synthesis, glycogen replenishment, neural consolidation, hormonal resetting.
 If sleep is compromised, the training dose was partially wasted.
-This is why a conversation about sleep belongs in your orientation meetings, your team culture, and your athlete check-ins.

 What Coaches Can Control